 What do you need to think about regarding your home design to make sure you and your family enjoy all of the amazing benefits of natural light?
 Let’s look at several steps you can take with your custom builder to make an energy efficient, beautiful, mood-boosting home that truly meets your needs.

-Design ideas to maximize the benefits of natural light:
+13 design ideas to maximize natural light

 - Make sure the longest side of your house faces south and try to have as many windows as possible on that side.